cityofaustin/traffic-sensor/README.md

  * output data can be easily consumed for processing and analysis.
  * the software should anonymize MAC addresses, ESSIDs, IP addresses, or any other potentially sensitive data

-#### Traffic Data Processing
+### Traffic Data Processing

-Process collected data WiFI, Bluetooth, and any other data to derive meaninful information about traffic conditions.
+Process collected WiFi, Bluetooth, and other data to derive meaninful information about traffic conditions.
 Outputs might include:
   * Travel Time
   * Traffic Volume
   * Roadway user classification (motorized vehicle, pedestrian, etc.)

-#### Device Management
+### Device Management

+Write a program to manage the traffic sensors remotely.
+The application should allow the end-user to:
+ * retrieve information about installed sensors, including device status, device location, memory usage, etc.
+ * configure and deploy a new traffic sensor
+ * remotely push software updates to sensors

-#### Visual Analysis
+### Visual Analysis
  Create a web-application to visualize the Austin transportation network in a way that incorporates the traffic sensor data.
 The application might display:
  * Real-Time Traffic Conditions Map
  * Traffic Conditions Time-Series